-Pursuant to Title 71, Pennsylvania Consolidated Statutes, Section 5902(j), the Board engages an actuary to perform a valuation of the various accounts of the SERS on an annual basis within six months of the close of each calendar year.
+Pursuant to Title 71, Pennsylvania Consolidated Statutes, Section 5902(j), the Board engages an actuary to perform a valuation of the various accounts of SERS on an annual basis within six months of the close of each calendar year.
 In every fifth year, the Board shall have the actuary conduct an actuarial investigation and evaluation of the system based on data including the mortality, service, and compensation experience provided by the Board annually during the preceding five years concerning the members and beneficiaries.

-V. Investment Objectives
+5. Investment Objectives

 The State Employees' Retirement Fund is a mature pension plan.
-The appropriate investment horizon is intermediate to long-term (ten to twenty years) with due consideration of the characteristics of the Fund's liabilities and liquidity requirements.
+The appropriate investment horizon is intermediate to long-term (five to ten years) with due consideration of the characteristics of the Fund's liabilities and liquidity requirements.

 The objectives of the Fund are to provide benefit payments to participants and beneficiaries at the lowest cost to the Commonwealth and to fund the program through a carefully planned and executed investment program.

-The Fund seeks to produce the highest return on investment that is consistent with acceptable investment risks and sufficient liquidity that will permit the Fund to meet the System's benefit obligations and secondarily, control the cost of the Fund to the taxpayers.
-The investment program is premised on modern portfolio theory that states that taking incremental risk will be rewarded.
-The Board is aware that the high volatility of many classes of investments means that the reward to risk premise may not be fully realized in periods as long as ten years.
+The Fund seeks to produce the highest return on investment that is consistent with acceptable investment risks and sufficient liquidity that will permit the Fund to meet the System's benefit obligations, and secondarily, control the cost of the Fund to the taxpayers.
+The investment program is premised on modern portfolio theory.
+The Board recognizes that many asset classes and investments can have volatile performance and that the Fund may not achieve investment results over shorter time periods.
+However, over longer time periods, a well-constructed portfolio and mix of asset classes will provide the optimal results.

-The Board, with the help of the staff and consultants, is charged with building a portfolio by carefully assessing the risk and return potential of the global capital markets, and making those investments that are institutionally investable and appear able to contribute to the Fund's long term goal.
+The Board, with the help of the staff and consultants, is charged with building a portfolio by carefully assessing the risk and return potential of the global capital markets, and making those investments that are institutionally investable and are reasonably expected to contribute to the Fund's long-term objectives and goals.